We Believe in Showroom Stores, So Does Dyson

 That’s not to say Dyson isn’t trying to turn mass-market retail into a showroom channel.
 In 2017, Dyson opened “Dyson Demo Experiences” in at least 90 Best Buy stores (a.k.a. a store-within-a-store) with spaces ranging from 40 to 400 square feet.

 Over the last two years, Dyson has aggressively pushed to control how customers try their products within lavish flagship stores.
 They’re embracing store innovations and creating a gathering space that people actually want to go to instead of shopping online.
 Basically, they’re nailing everything we found to be successful for specialty retail in our recent research study, The Good, The Bad and The Ugly.

 Another thing they’re doing right?
 Customer service.
-Our recent research study also proved that great customer service collectively made all the great brands great.
+Our The Good, the Bad, and the Ugly of 2020 study also proved that great customer service collectively made all the great brands great.
 In Dyson Showroom stores there are no cashiers.
 Instead, workers are “specialist assistants,” and contribute to the overall store experience by answering questions and facilitating demos in addition to helping with checkout.

 Before the flagship strategy, Dyson had mostly sold its products online, including on Amazon, and through other third-party retailers.
 By transitioning from online to brick and mortar, they’re living proof retail is not dead.
 You just have to do it right.

 According to our research, showroom stores were viewed as the single most influential innovation to potentially drive purchase today.

 Dyson’s CEO Max Conze said, “We think it’s important that people can experience our technology, can see and understand the inside of our technology.
 Our products have to be so good that if you try it, you intuitively understand it.”

 With fewer and fewer retail outlets, the company is finding ways for people to see new products and try them out for themselves, something almost impossible in traditional stores.